bmxdemo/bmxproject/logbook/postings/20170922_Calibration/index.md

 during my calibration spectrum file, some interesting changes occurred.
 Initially, the power received from the sky was quite low but by the end of the test, it had increased by a factor of 3.
-Further investigation found that the cable connections were all secure, that the voltage supplied to the amps did not change, and the noise diode had not been connected to the OMT before this spectrum was finished.
+Further investigation found that the cable connections were all secure, so there didn't seem to be any problem there.

+Additionally, we speculate that the voltage supplied to the amps did not change, because that would not explain the changes in power that we saw.
+We also speculate that the noise diode had not been connected to the OMT before this spectrum was finished, for similar reasons.

 As such, the jump in power is still unexplained.

 On Sep.
 22, I had to take another round of calibration data, since the gain of